Quark vs Skyr: What is the difference?

-Quark and Skyr are both made from milk and some people are confused about their differences.
+Quark and Skyr are both made from milk, leading to some confusion about their differences.
 Are these two dairy products the same?
 What are they?
 Are they a type of cheese or yoghurt?
 In this article, we will answer all these questions and also look at their nutritional profile to see what the differences are.

 Does Skyr or Quark have a better nutritional profile?
 Let’s take a look.